- PG Research

 - Student carries out amendments and sends them to both their internal examiner and external examiner for review.

-- The original examiners report along with the emails from examiners regarding major amendment completed are submitted to the next ACGSC meeting (see dates) for final approval.
+- The original examiners report along with the confirmation from examiners regarding major amendment completed are submitted to the next ACGSC meeting (see dates) for final approval.

 Reject, but permit submission of a revised thesis